GonzaloHernandez/graphing/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Graphig is now re compiled and will be improved in the next days.

 ## Folder Structure

 The workspace contains two folders by default, where:

 - `src`:     the folder to maintain sources
+- `docs`:    the folder to save information and help
+- `samples`: the folder to get initial examples
-- `lib`: the folder to maintain dependencies
+- `icons`:   the folder to store images and icons

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.